 How to Decide the Best SAT Study Method for You

-Here are the main points to consider as you determine your best way to study for the SAT:
+Here are four key questions to ask yourself to help you determine your best way to study for the SAT:

 Personally, I’ve always preferred studying independently.
-In school, I learned better when I was alone reading from a textbook than when I was in class listening to my teacher lecture.
-Which of the SAT study options works best for your learning style?
+In school, I learned better reading alone from a textbook than I did in class listening to my teacher lecture.
+So ask yourself: which of the SAT study options above will work best for your learning style?

-Remember that you can also combine study options.
-You can primarily self-study and then get a tutor for a couple of hours to help you understand a concept that's puzzling you.
-Or you can take an in-person course to learn test strategies and then take an online course for further content instruction.
+Remember that you can combine study options, too.
+For example, you could primarily self-study and then hire a tutor for a couple of hours to help you understand a concept that's been puzzling you.
+Or, you could take an in-person prep course to learn test strategies and then take an online course for further content instruction.

 Self-studying and online courses work best for the most disciplined and determined students who are able to stay on task without the help of an instructor.
-However, even if you take a class or hire a tutor, you need to be motivated enough to do the necessary work to reach your target score.
+However, even if you take a class or hire a tutor, you need to stay motivated to be able to do the necessary work to reach your goal score.

-If you're only 50 points away from your target score, you may be able to reach your goal with a couple of weekends of self-studying or a short in-person prep course.
-But, if you need to raise your score by 300 points and you’re struggling to understand critical SAT concepts, you would probably benefit from more intensive instruction, either from a tutor, online prep course, or a multi-week class.
+If you're only around 50 points away from your target score, you might be able to reach your goal with a couple of weekends of self-studying or a short in-person prep course.

-Regardless of how you decide to study, if you focus on improving your weaknesses, analyze your mistakes, and use real/realistic practice problems, you’ll be capable of getting your desired results.
+Regardless of how you decide to study, as long as you improve your weaknesses, analyze your mistakes, and use realistic practice problems, you’ll get your desired results in no time!